 Why Collaborative Practice Works in Estate Planning

 - The Collaborative approach helps preserve family relationships and resolve conflicts, even in intense situations.
-You receive maximum support from well-trained legal, financial, and mental health professionals who agree along with you in writing to avoid litigation.
+A party receives maximum support from well-trained legal, financial, and mental health professionals who agree along with the party in writing to avoid litigation.

 - Respect, communication and transparency are key elements.
 Everyone works together, instead of being at odds.
 No material information is withheld and there are no secrets.

-- Collaborative Practice provides real world solutions, where you remain in control.
-You protect the things that are important to you, while maintaining a priority on your family relationships.
-Individual needs are respected while your rights are preserved.
+- Collaborative Practice provides real-world solutions, where the clients remain in control.
+The clients protect the things that are important to them, while maintaining a priority on their family relationships.
+Individual needs are respected while rights are preserved.

-- Collaborative Practice can assist you in exploring and creating effective solutions that address your interests.
-You will actively participate in crafting solutions, which helps defuse the fear, anger and resentment people often feel when life-altering decisions are completely out of their hands.
+- Collaborative Practice can assist a client in exploring and creating effective solutions that address your interests.
+A client will actively participate in crafting solutions, which helps defuse the fear, anger and resentment people often feel when life-altering decisions are completely out of their hands.

 - Collaborative Practice is recognized by law and by the courts in California, in the United States, and internationally.